DataFrameReader — Loading Data From External Data Sources

 jdbc(url: String, table: String, properties: Properties): DataFrame jdbc( url: String, table: String, predicates: Array[String], connectionProperties: Properties): DataFrame jdbc( url: String, table: String, columnName: String, lowerBound: Long, upperBound: Long, numPartitions: Int, connectionProperties: Properties): DataFrame |

-loads data from an external table using the JDBC data source.
+jdbc loads data from an external table using the JDBC data source.

-creates a JDBCOptions from the input url
+Internally, jdbc creates a JDBCOptions from the input url, table and extraOptions with connectionProperties.

-then creates one JDBCPartition
+jdbc then creates one JDBCPartition per predicates.

-requests the SparkSession to create a DataFrame for a JDBCRelation (with JDBCPartitions
+In the end, jdbc requests the SparkSession to create a DataFrame for a JDBCRelation (with JDBCPartitions and JDBCOptions created earlier).

 Note